ivanrs-/autocomplete/README.md

-# autocomplete
+# Autocomplete/Suggest
-Autocomplete feature to user input providing list of sentences.
+**Autocomplete/suggest** will provide a list of sentences to controls for easier selection.
 (Requires JS, Awesomecomplete, SemanticUI).

-This will offer auto complete text suggestions based on previous list items initialization
+Each element will have an independent source that will be concatenated at the end as a `'Final Note'`

 ![header image](https://github.com/ivanrs-/autocomplete/blob/master/preview.png?raw=true)